-- Protective screens where there are lots of face-to-face interactions, such as in the library and reception areas, are being installed
+- Protective screens where there are lots of face-to-face interactions, such as in the library and reception areas, are installed

 - Staggered start times for teaching

-The University of Portsmouth Eye Clinic is open again for appointments, with key changes to protect patients and staff, including.
+The University of Portsmouth Eye Clinic is open for appointments, with key changes to protect patients and staff, including.

 - Reduced patients numbers in clinic and attendance by appointment only

 - PPE will be worn by staff, appropriate to the test being carried out